intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 b) There are formal requirements or other process barriers that hinders informal collaboration.
 This might also includes the case where informal collaboration works well on group-level but the volume and tightly-coupled nature of interactions might make a more formal structure beneficial.
-However, this case could also be addreseds with other kinds of IAB structures and might therefore not automatically require a formal liaison relationship with a liaison manager.
+However, this case could also be addressed with other kinds of IAB structures and might therefore not automatically require a formal liaison relationship with a liaison manager.
 Further note, that there are no processes in the IETF that require a formal liaison relationship.
 In otherwords, having a formal liaison relationship does not give the input or praticiation from the peer organization any different standing or weight than any other individual